Emlen Tunnell: Early life

 Tunnell was born in Bryn Mawr, Pennsylvania, though sources conflict as to his year of birth.
 His tombstone as well as the Social Security Death Index and Tunnell's Department of Veterans Affairs BIRLS Death File reflect a birth date of March 29, 1924.
 Official NFL records and multiple sources in the early 1960s reported his date of birth as March 29, 1922.
 Tunnell listed his birth date as March 29, 1923, on his 1942 draft card and on his 1950 application for World War II benefits.
 Other sources record his birth year as 1925.
 In 1961, Tunnell joked about his age: "I'm not really 41, as everyone says.
 I'm closer to 42."

 Tunnell grew up in the Garrett Hill neighborhood of Radnor Township, approximately eight miles northwest of Philadelphia.
 His parents were divorced when Tunnell was young, and he and three siblings were raised by his mother, Catherine, who worked as a housekeeper in the homes of wealthy families in the Philadelphia Main Line area.
 His sister, Vivian, recalled Garrett Hill as a multi-ethnic neighborhood where "everybody mingled", and her brother "learned from his environment – be yourself, but adapt to others who might be different in the group."

 Tunnell attended Radnor High School where he was a star halfback in 1940 and 1941.

 Tunnell was included in the inaugural class of inductees to the Radnor High School Hall of Fame in 2003.
+In 2023, the road that runs through the school's campus was renamed "Emlen Tunnell Way" in his honor.